The Way Station

 The Whatcom County owned site provides adequate square footage to support the planned services and is close to transportation facilities and other social and health services including the Opportunity Council and Unity Care NW.

-Final building permits were issued in May of 2023 issued and renovations will begin in August of 2023 with an opening date scheduled for 2024.
+Renovations began in August of 2023 with an opening date scheduled for the fall of 2024.
 As part of the permitting process, a Way Station Operations Plan was submitted to provide an overview of the facility’s policies, staff roles, guest agreement, emergency protocols.

 To receive updates about The Way Station, email Marissa McGrath, Communications & Public Relations Associate at marissa.mcgrath@ucnw.org.